abartoha/brtc/README.md

 # Recommended way of using it:

 ### Windows:
+- Download the file from `exe_file` folder of the repo
 - Copy the .exe to C:/Windows
 - Then, Right Click on the file, Select `Properties`
 - Choose the `Compatibility` tab and tick the `Run as Administrator` box